how to embed google maps

 Shingles: The Painful Virus That Can Complicate Your Life

-Russian Shingles, also known as herpes zoster, is a viral infection caused by the reactivation of the Varicella Zoster virus, which also causes chickenpox.
+[Russian translation] Shingles, also known as herpes zoster, is a viral infection caused by the reactivation of the Varicella Zoster virus, which also causes chickenpox.
 After a person has chickenpox, the virus remains dormant in the body, hiding in nerve tissues near the spine and brain.
 Shingles occur when this virus is reactivated, most often in older adults or individuals with weakened immune systems.
 Where do shingles occur and how do they look?
-Shingles manifest along the pathways of the...
+Shingles manifest along the p...

 Read More